-Phase 1A: As instructed by CDC, Pennsylvania is planning for very small initial allocations of vaccine when product first becomes available.
-ACIP has recommended 1) health care personnel and 2) residents of long-term care facilities (LTCFs) be offered vaccination in Phase 1A of the COVID-19 vaccination program.
-Pennsylvania is adopting these recommendations.
+Phase 1A: Pennsylvania is receiving small initial allocations of vaccine as product has become available.
+On December 11, 2020, the CDC adopted the recommendations of the federal advisory panel, ACIP, that 1) health care personnel and 2) residents of long-term care facilities (LTCFs) be offered vaccination in Phase 1A of the COVID-19 vaccination program.
+Pennsylvania has adopted these recommendations.

-The DOH recognizes the sub-prioritization approach recommended by ACIP, because initial vaccine allocation is expected to be scarce compared to the number of healthcare personnel in the state who would require vaccination, and there is expected to be a constrained supply environment for some months.
-In addition to the sub-prioritization endorsed by ACIP, DOH is including additional sub-prioritization categories to better inform providers to ensure ethical allocation of scarce vaccine.
+The DOH recognizes the sub-prioritization approach recommended by ACIP, because initial vaccine allocation is scarce compared to the number of health care personnel in the state who would require vaccination, and there is expected to be a constrained supply environment for some months.
+In addition to the sub-prioritization endorsed by ACIP, DOH is including additional sub-prioritization categories to better inform providers to ensure ethical allocation of scarce vaccine, as outlined in Appendix 8 of this Plan.

-Initial allocation of vaccine in Phase 1A will be distributed to hospitals, which will be responsible for vaccinating healthcare personnel, and the Pharmacy Partnership for Long-Term Care Program, which will be responsible for vaccinating residents and healthcare personnel who work in long-term care facilities.
-Hospitals should use the appendix 8 tool.
+Initial allocation of vaccine in Phase 1A will be distributed to hospitals, health systems, FQHCs, and pharmacies, and the Federal Pharmacy Partnership for Long-Term Care Program, which will be responsible for vaccinating residents and health care personnel who work in long-term care facilities.
+Hospitals, health systems, FQHCs and pharmacies should use the appendix 8 tool.